At Celilo, we are driven like salmon swimming upstream.

 for each rider that is a unique definition, for the purposes of this discussion let’s shorten the list to ‘it’s fun to ride’.

 A frame that’s fun to ride is dependent on the riding condition.
-We at Celilo find the most reward from riding off-road, whether single track mountain biking or gravel
+We at Celilo find the most reward from riding off-road, whether single track mountain biking or gravel grinding.

-For mountain biking or gravel riding, before listing the desirable qualities let’s list some must nots—
+For mountain biking or gravel riding, before listing the desirable qualities let’s list some must nots:

 • The frame must not fail under reasonably expected riding conditions